nclsprsn/dotfiles/README.md

 ## License

-The handbook is available under the Beerware license.
+The dotfiles are available under the Beerware license.